jonseb974/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 #!/bin/bash
-#readme file
+#REAMDE -file
-This is a redme, file link to this repository.
+This is the readme file for this repository, about pointers, strings, and arrays.